COVE-Observatory/covid-breakthrough-reporting/README.md

-# A List of Web Pages Providing Information on COVID Vaccine Breakthrough Infections in the United States
+# A List of Web Resources Providing Information on COVID Vaccine Breakthrough Infections in the United States

 |   Name    | Link | Jurisdiction | Type |  Provides |